Part 1. An Early Airline (and some planes it flew)

 Lockheed Electra 10 Cockpit

 The Electra's instrument configuration can be inferred from its panel.
-The radio frequency controls, the engine and flight surface controls, and the engine feedback indicators present a baffling panorama to the student pilot who first beholds them.
+The radio frequency controls, the engine and flight surface controls, and the engine feedback indicators present a baffling panorama to a student pilot who first sees them.
 And indeed, this panel, even upon initial examination by the experienced pilot, might suggest a crazy quilt growth pattern.
 After a period of reflecting on what is there, the more practiced eye begins to find what it needs to see.
 Eventually a pilot gets pretty comfortable with the location of instrument indicators in front of him or her, with further dials and levers to the side, and eventually more overhead.

 Let's take a pause here and take a quick look at Lockheed in the 1930s.
 First an outline drawing of the Model 10.

 Above, the Lockheed 10 Electra in outline form.
 1930's Electras were put in service in the nascent airline industry, and by such pioneering aviators as Amelia Earhart.